Officina-SCIFT/SUHII_mapping/README.md

 This repository contains tools for automating the production of surface urban heat island (SUHII) maps from satellite imagery and OpenStreetMap data.
 The workflow centres on the `src/R/SUHI_mapping.R` script, which orchestrates preprocessing, spatial analysis, and visualization tasks.
 Complementary Python utilities (such as `downloader.py`) support data acquisition.

+## IMPORTANT: After using the tool, share your feedback and help us grow this project!
+We would love to hear how you are using the workflow!
+Your contribution helps us improve the tools and enhance practical applications.
+We are building SUHII_mapping as an open, useful tool that is truly rooted in the needs of the community.
+That is why we have created a short form: filling it out helps us improve the code, understand how it is used and, above all, give a voice to those who participate.
+Our goal is to create grassroots practices, a bridge between science and citizenship, where researchers, professionals, students, administrators and curious minds can contribute together to the public good.
+At the same time, we are also developing a web platform to facilitate connections between users, offer more accessible tools and create a space for ongoing discussion.

+Filling out the form means:
+🛠️ telling us what works and what we can improve
+🌍 contributing to an open and participatory process of knowledge
+💬 helping us shape the space for dialogue we are creating

+If you want to contribute to the project — with code, ideas, feedback or collaborations — you are welcome!

+👉 Fill out the [feedback form](https://docs.google.com/forms/d/e/1FAIpQLScuYIyojP9iiTP3vjk2wFNVpeEuBwITrGmT-Cp-hU-JH-i7mw/viewform?usp=sf_link) to share your experience.
+Your ideas matter!

+If you wish, you can also tell us your user story and the impact of your results.
+Thank you for contributing.

 ## Prerequisites

 ### Installation